FAQ

 ◇ Is otherkinity part of LGBTQIA+, and is otherkinity related to gender or sexual identity?

 No, and it's complicated.
-The otherkin community has absolutely nothing to do with the LGBTQIA+ communities, and otherkin who do not identify also as trans, gay, queer, etc. cannot call themselves LGBTQIA+ solely for identifying as otherkin.
+The otherkin community has little to do with the LGBTQIA+ communities, and otherkin who do not identify also as trans, gay, queer, etc. cannot call themselves LGBTQIA+ solely for identifying as otherkin.
 There are many members of the otherkin community who are also members of the LGBTQIA+ communities, but they are present there because they are trans, gay, queer, etc., not because they are otherkin.

 Otherkin frequently publicly discount the idea that otherkinity can be linked to gender or sexual identity, perhaps to cut down on on troll harassment and/or to reduce the amount of time needed to explain otherkinity, but in reality it's not unheard of for someone's kintype to influence their gender or sexuality.
 However, it's important to make the distinction that, although otherkinity and gender/sexual identity may interact, they are not intrinsically linked.